NETWAYS/foreman-training/advanced/03_api.md

  * Query the API for all subnets
  * Query the API for all Debian hosts
  * Create a hostgroup "training" using the API
- * Rename the hostgroup "training" to "renamed" using the API
+ * Change the root password for the hostgroup "training" using the API

 !SLIDE supplemental exercises
 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Working with the API